philipsemenov/IELTS/d_lc.md

 ### Note:
 It took me so long for sevelar reasons:
 1. I did not use a word counter and wrote a shorter text than needed.
-2. I was not sure about how should I interpret the nymph part of the cycle due to poor diagram.
+2. I was not sure about how should I interpret the nymph part of the cycle due to a poor diagram.